Suspect arrested after fire at Pennsylvania Gov. Josh Shapiro's residence, police say

 Updated April 13, 2025 at 20:14 PM ET

-Pennsylvania State Police have detained Cody Balmer, 38 in connection with an early morning fire at the home of Gov. Josh Shapiro.
+Pennsylvania State Police say Cody Balmer, 38, has been arrested in connection with an early morning fire at the home of Gov. Josh Shapiro.

 "He clearly had a plan.
 He was very methodical in his approach and moved through it without a lot of hurry," Bivens said.
 "Again, in a very methodical planned manner and carried it out although in a very short period of time ... he was inside for less than a minute."